December 11, 2012

 After having a discussion with one of my customers, about leaving his battery charger running on-board all winter, a practice I am certainly not a huge fan of, and one his boat yard specifically prohibits, I decided to venture into this article.

 On December 11, 2012 I charged this used Group 31 used house battery using my bench-top DC power supply.
-In my shop we don’t use traditional smart battery chargers and instead we use lab type variable DC power supplies with independent voltage and amperage control.
+In the shop here we don’t use traditional smart battery chargers and instead we use lab-type variable DC power supplies with independent voltage and amperage control.
 For shop use I find they are more flexible, extremely accurate and they don’t drop to float prematurely.

 Preparing a Battery For Winter Storage: